No products in the cart.

-It’s really no surprise that the company which launched mobile music with the Walkman should have a phone in this list.
+This name should be no stranger to music lovers looking for a smartphone.
+It’s really no surprise that the company which launched mobile music with the Walkman should have a smartphone on this list for music lovers.
 Sony, as they often do, like to use their own hardware and software, rather than buying in from elsewhere.
 This allows them a greater degree of quality control, and it shows.

 The ZX Premium’s custom processing engine brings audio files to near-studio quality, and Sony have included a native music app which is better than almost all 3rd party apps available.

 While this list of smartphones is on the short side, it still packs a punch.
 What do you think is the best smartphone for music lovers?
 Is it the booming base of the V30 or the surprisingly good Axon 7?
 Either way you pick, one of these phones is bound to satisfy!